mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

 }
 ```

-Module imports are automatically supported when I run `npm test`
+Module imports are now automatically supported when I run `npm test`

 ### Testing the DOM

-Pretty much all of the work I'm doing with js is to do with DOM manipulation, certainly the code I had written with jQuery.
+Pretty much all of the work I'm doing with JS is to do with DOM manipulation, certainly the code I had written with jQuery.
 Jest has some features that make it easy to test the basic DOM manipulation which I was performing.
 I struggled a bit when it came to things like using `setTimeout` so I decided to dig into that another day and focus on the simple stuff and test anything more complicated manually.

 There is one thing you need to do to allow your tests to use the DOM, and that is to include a doc block at the beginning of your tests.